MartinGamesCZ/Newtonium/README.md

 # Newtonium
+> [!IMPORTANT]
+> This project is in a very early development stage.
+Everything can change and nothing is guaranteed to work.

 TypeScript and Rust based framework for building desktop applications using TypeScript and React.
 Newtonium is built on Webkit, Rust and Bun (with React using Next.JS), so it should be faster and lighter than Electron.

 This project is in early development stage, so it's not recommended to use it in production.